Current Projects 2024-2025

 Description: Students will assist the Huron Perth Legal Clinic in conducting legal research on their active cases for residents of Huron and Perth Counties with low income.
 Some of the topics will include human rights, housing law, and consumer protection law.
 There may be an opportunity for drafting pleadings or other materials.

 The student volunteer will be responsible for conducting reviews of legislation and cases that relate to active cases.
 The outcome will be a research memorandum for the specific case.
 Depending on the students experience or progression through the research, the student could also be drafting pleadings and demand letters.
-The work can be conducted online, but the student volunteer will have the opportunity to work in person at the clinic if they are able to do so.
-Additionally, if the student is able to come into the clinic, ideally every other week, they will have the opportunity to assist with client intake.
+The work will be conducted in person at the Huron Perth Legal Clinic, once a week, where the students will have the opportunity to assist with client intake.

 Type of Project: Research, Client Services